EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Can you charge a Tesla at ChargePoint charging stations?

 Absolutely.
 ChargePoint has a large nationwide network of level 2 chargers that can charge Tesla with the included Tesla-to-J1772 adapter.
-ChargePoint also has a smaller number of Level 3 DC fast charging stations that are compatible with tesla using one of the Tesla-to-CCS adapters mentioned in this guide.
+ChargePoint also has a smaller number of Level 3 DC fast charging stations that are compatible with Tesla using one of the Tesla-to-CCS adapters mentioned in this guide.

 What is NACS?

-NACS is short the North American Charging Standard.
+NACS is short for the North American Charging Standard.
 It is the new name for the previously proprietary Tesla charging connector found on Tesla cars.
 In 2022, Tesla had open-sourced their EV connector and made it openly available to other brands of EV manufacturers.
 Now any car maker and any EV charging station builder is free to use the NACS connector without paying royalties.

 The benefit of NACS connectors versus alternative CCS connectors is that a single elegant connector can be used for Level 1 (120v), Level 2 (240v), and Level 3 DC (400v) charging.
 For this reason, the NACS connector is poised to become the dominant connector in North America for EV charging.